kellerflint/StellarisCalculator/README.md

-# StellarisCalculator
+# Stellaris Science Calculator

-StellarisCalculator is hosted at https://kellerflint.github.io/StellarisCalculator/
+The Stellaris Science Calculator is hosted at https://kellerflint.github.io/StellarisCalculator/

 The Problem